Alternatives to Email for Company or Corporate Communications

 You’ll also reduce file confusion that comes with passing different drafts around by email and trying to keep track of the necessary changes to the master copy.

 Evaluating Your Communication Needs

 The reality is that there isn’t one industry leader when it comes to email alternatives.
-Instead, there are a variety of options, each with its own features and advantages.
+Instead, there are a variety of options, each with its own advantages.